JalmaGit/Top_Game/README.md

 - `-DCMAKE_TOOLCHAIN_FILE=C:\src/vcpkg/scripts/buildsystems/vcpkg.cmake`

 ### The Objective Of Top Game
 - In **Top Game** the objective is to try and find a coin.
-When the player collects the coin it will give the player some score and move to a new location.
+When the player collects the coin it will give the player some score and the coin changes to a new location.
 - During the search for the coin the player will stumble upon some sharp spikes.
 These spikes deals damage to the player if it interacts with them.
 - When the players health reaches Zero, the score, health and position of the player resets to the start values.